|Water Conservation Strategic Plan Objectives Dashboard|

 - Don't mix sprinkler brands, types or sizes in the same zone

-- Use a rain sensor (per State law mandatory for automatic irrigation systems)
+- Use a rain sensor (per State law mandatory for automatic irrigation systems) so you’re not watering when you don’t need to!

 - Follow irrigation rule restrictions (certain days –except for reuse - and no watering between 10:00 am- 4:00 pm)